billy-le/billyle.dev/packages/website/src/content/posts/adding-rss-feed-content-and-fixing-markdown-image-paths-in-astro.md

 ## Conclusion

-With the RSS feed content in place, we can now grab our blog posts into platforms that support fetching RSS feeds.
+With the RSS feed content in place, we can now fetch our blog posts on platforms that support RSS feeds.

-This is great because we can benefit by sharing our blog with platforms and give our readers a choice where they get updates and read new content.
+This is great because we can benefit by sharing our blog with different platforms and give our readers a choice where they receive updates and read new content.

 In this post, I've gone over the issue of the incorrect image path when creating an RSS feed from markdown to XML with AstroJS.